 Chin up negative proper form: start with chin above the bar and lower through a controlled 5-second descent to full arm extension.

-Common Mistakes to Avoid
+Common Mistakes (and How to Fix Them)

 The negative chin up has a small number of moving parts, but the errors that creep in undermine the whole point of the exercise:

-Dead Hang (Foundation)
+Engaged Hang (Foundation)

 Before negatives, you need to hang.
 Grip the bar with an underhand grip and hold a dead hang for 20-30 seconds with your shoulders actively packed down.
-If you can't hold a 20-second dead hang, negatives will be too advanced because your grip will fail before your lats get any meaningful work.
+If you can't hold a 20-second hang, negatives will be too advanced because your grip will fail before your lats get any meaningful work.
 Build to 3 sets of 30 seconds, then move to negatives.

-Flexed-Arm Hang (Beginner-Intermediate)
+Top Chin Hold / Flexed-Arm Hang (Beginner-Intermediate)

-Jump to the top position and hold — chin above the bar, chest close, shoulders packed.
+Jump to the top position and hold.
+Chin above the bar, chest close, shoulders packed.
 Hold for 10-20 seconds.
 This builds isometric strength at the top range where the concentric pull finishes.
 Pair this with negatives: hold at the top for 5 seconds, then lower for 5 seconds.
 That combination covers both the isometric and eccentric strength you need.

-Slow Negatives — 8-10 seconds (Advanced Eccentric)
+Slow Negatives at 8-10 Seconds (Advanced Eccentric)

 Once you can control a 5-second negative for 3 sets of 5 reps, increase the tempo to 8-10 seconds per rep. This extended time under tension builds more strength and muscle.
 Reduce the reps to 3 sets of 3.
 You'll feel the difference in your lats and biceps within the first set.